ComposableFi/composable/docs/docs/products/cosmwasm-vm-overview.md

 we have abstracted the process of using CosmWasm and made it accessible through a browser.
 This allows developers to easily upload their smart contracts and instantly test them, saving time and reducing the overhead of interacting with a blockchain.

-Read our introductory thread and watch a preview of the [CosmWasm VM smart contract tooling interface].
+Read our introductory thread for a preview of the [CosmWasm VM smart contract tooling interface].

 [CosmWasm-Orchestrate]: https://github.com/ComposableFi/cosmwasm-vm/tree/main/orchestrate
 [Smart Contract Interface]: https://tools.xcvm.dev/